minnehack/website/faq.md

 > Is there a list of people who are looking for teammates, or any sort of built-in pairing mechanism?

 We'll also announce a Discord at the keynote speech; there's a channel there for finding teammates.

-> Sorry for the barrage of questions.

-No problem!
-Actually, if you don't mind, is it okay if we add some/all of these to our FAQ for next year?

-> Looking forward to coming to Minnesota!

-Looking forward to seeing you at the event,